pippim/pippim.github.io/programs/mserve.md

 # Introduction

-**mserve** (Music Server) is firstly a Music Player entertains you with animated graphics, VU meters and scrolling lyrics.
-Secondly, it encode CDs with track titles and artwork automatically obtained from the *MusicBrainz* database. **mserve** automatically downloads lyrics scores from the internet.
+**mserve** (Music Server) is firstly a Music Player that entertains with animated graphics, VU meters and scrolling lyrics.
+Secondly, it encodes CDs with track titles and artwork automatically obtained from *MusicBrainz*.
+Finally, **mserve** automatically downloads lyrics scores from the internet.
 Lyrics score lines can be synchronized by simply clicking each line as it is sung.